SKaDiZZ/ngx-iban-validator/README.md

 ## Display error

-Validator is returning object as result of checks.
+- If IBAN is valid as result of validation **null** is returned.

+- If IBAN is invalid and some of the checks fail IBANValidationResult object is returned containing more info about error.

 ```typescript
 export interface IBANValidationResult {